 • A pleasant change from most school construction projects, the majority of construction will occur across the street with minimal disruption to our current operations.
 With four large construction campus expansions since the 1990s, we are confident that we can maintain a positive school experience even in the midst of a major construction project.

-• The new South Campus will serve the needs of our students with enhancements that support academic rigor, experiential learning and a student-centered approach.
-It will provide students and faculty with exceptional educational opportunities: cutting-edge labs with tools for ideation, prototype and design; expansive green-spaces that will promote outdoor, hands-on learning; and a state-of-the-art performing arts center.
-Students and teachers will benefit from dedicated lab space for use in disciplines ranging from robotics and new media, to woodworking and textiles to the performing arts.
+• The new South Campus will serve the needs of our students with enhancements that support academic rigor, experiential learning, and a student-centered approach.
+It will provide students and faculty with exceptional educational opportunities: cutting-edge labs with tools for ideation, prototype and design; and expansive green spaces that will promote outdoor, hands-on learning.
+Students and teachers will benefit from dedicated lab space for use in disciplines ranging from robotics and new media to woodworking and textiles to the performing arts.
 These opportunities will encourage students to apply their skill sets in novel ways while developing real-world problem-solving capabilities.

 • No. The cost of the project will be borne by a fundraising capital campaign—the largest campaign in the School’s history which concluded in December 2022—with any funding gap to be addressed by construction phasing and/or possible debt financing.
 Tuition will not be increased to pay for this building project.
 As part of our application to the city, we have requested permission to expand our student enrollment.
 The gradual addition of 344 students over a 20-year period will create significant new student scholarships, simultaneously expanding access to Head-Royce and increasing funding for well-deserving students of all financial backgrounds.